ravindersirohi/azure-ai-document-intelligence/README.md

 ## Setup Document Intelligence Service in Azrue.

-Setup [Document Intelligence resource](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/how-to-guides/create-document-intelligence-resource) manually via the Azure Portal, and polpulated the Local setting files with "Key" and "endpoint", for the PoC you can use Free tier.
+Setup [Document Intelligence resource](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/how-to-guides/create-document-intelligence-resource) manually via the Azure Portal (in West Europe zone), and polpulated the Local settings with "Key" and "endpoint", for the PoC you can use Free tier.

 Function app local setting file.